How to Make Cultured Butter

 - Mesophilic Aromatic Cheese Cultures

-- Milk Kefir Grains or powdered Kefir Starter Culture
+- Milk Kefir Grains, Kefir Starter Culture, or finished milk kefir

 - If using kefir grains, remove grains from cream before agitating the cream to make butter.